Opens calls for "finished artwork" at multiple campuses in Montana April 15, 2015.

 2015 Montana Teaching Artist Weekend

-Registration is now open for the 2015 Montana Teaching Artist Weekend Hosted by the Montana Arts Council and the Holter Museum of Art, Helena
+Registration is now closed for the 2015 Montana Teaching Artist Weekend

 Teaching artists fill a critical need for arts education for learners young and old in the Big Sky.
 Join the Montana Arts Council and Holter Museum of Art for a professional development opportunity that will help you sharpen your skills as an artist, educator and advocate for high-quality arts education for all Montana students.
 This opportunity is open to professional teaching artists of all disciplines who provide hands-on learning experiences in school, after school, and in non-traditional learning environments.